SimonHadfield/Projectile_Physics_Sim2D/README.md

 TODO:

 - main.cpp:
-	- set up opengl context
-	- intialize variables and enter main loop
+	- intialize window separate to rendering window

 - shader.cpp and shader.h:
 	- creatation of shaders for rendering